White Africans of European ancestry: Canary Islands

 The Canary Islands are part of the Macaronesia, Atlantic islands detached from the African mainland.

-The Canary Islanders are a mixture of the indigenous North African proto-Berber Guanches, Spanish and Portuguese settlers and the descendants of African slaves.
+The Canary Islanders are a mixture of the indigenous North African proto-Berber Guanches, Spanish and Portuguese people and other Europeans, mainly from Germany, Italy and the UK, and the descendants of African slaves.

-There are many recent residents from Hispanic America, mainly Venezuela and Cuba, and Europe, mainly from Germany, Italy and the UK.

 Spain holds the plazas de soberanía ("strongholds of sovereignty") on Northern African coast.
 They are small islands garrisoned by the Spanish Army and two autonomous cities: Ceuta and Melilla.

-About 60% of the population of Ceuta is "Christian", meaning the descendants of the Portuguese and Spanish ancestral settlers and recent immigrants mostly linked to the Spanish state.
+About 60% of the population of Ceuta is "Christian", meaning the descendants of the Portuguese and Spanish ancestral people and recent immigrants mostly linked to the Spanish state.

-They are not necessarily believers or practitioners of Roman Catholicism.

 A similar proportion of "Christians" is present in Melilla.

 Moriscos

 The Moriscos (Christianized descendants of Iberian Muslims of mixed Hispano-Roman, Visigothic, Berber and Arab ancestry) were expelled from Spain between 1609 and 1614.

 Thousands of them settled in Muslim North Africa.

 Some number their descendants as high as 5 million people.